 Cajun seasoning incorporates more peppers into the mix.
 Spices like black pepper, white pepper, bell peppers, and cayenne.

 While neither are meant to be 'hot' or particularly spicy, Cajun would incorporate more peppers in the ingredients.

-- ½ Tbsp ground black pepper (or a combo of ground black pepper and white pepper)
+- ½ tablespoon ground black pepper (or a combo of ground black pepper and white pepper)

 - Measure all of the ingredients into a small mixing bowl.
-Mix thoroughly and use or store.4 Tbsp paprika, 2 Tbsp cayenne powder, 1 Tbsp garlic powder, 1 Tbsp onion powder, 1 Tbsp dried oregano, ½ Tbsp salt, ½ Tbsp ground black pepper, 2 tsp dried thyme, ½ tsp cumin, ½ tsp crushed red pepper flakes
+Mix thoroughly and use or store.4 tablespoon paprika, 2 tablespoon cayenne powder, 1 tablespoon garlic powder, 1 tablespoon onion powder, 1 tablespoon dried oregano, ½ tablespoon salt, ½ tablespoon ground black pepper, 2 teaspoon dried thyme, ½ teaspoon cumin, ½ teaspoon crushed red pepper flakes

 - Store remaining Cajun seasoning in an airtight spice jar or container.
 Shake before using.

 Angela is an at home chef that developed a passion for all things cooking and baking at a young age in her Grandma's kitchen.
 After many years in the food service industry, she now enjoys sharing all of her family favorite recipes and creating tasty dinner and amazing dessert recipes here at Bake It With Love!